Robert A. Jensen: Biography

-Robert A. Jensen was born in the Bay Area, California and spent most of his childhood on the west coast.
+Jensen was born in the Bay Area, California, and spent most of his childhood on the west coast.
 His last two years of high school were completed in Florida at Admiral Farragut Academy, a Naval Honor Military high school whose alumni include Alan Shepard and Charles Duke.
-He graduated from California State University, Fresno with a Degree in Criminology – Law Enforcement.
+He graduated from California State University, Fresno with a degree in criminology – law enforcement.

-Jensen was commissioned as a US Army Officer in 1986 with an initial assignment in Field Artillery at Fort Sill, but soon took the Pershing Officer Course that led him to become a Launch Control Officer in Germany.
-While serving, Robert was also the commander of the 54th Quartermaster Company – Mortuary Affairs.
-As Commander, he responded to incidents such as the 1996 Croatia USAF CT-43 crash and the Oklahoma City bombing.
+Jensen was commissioned as a US Army officer in 1986 with an initial assignment in field artillery at Fort Sill, but soon took the Pershing Officer Course that led him to become a launch control officer in Germany.
+While serving, Jensen was also the commander of the 54th Quartermaster Company – Mortuary Affairs.
+As commander, he responded to incidents such as the 1996 Croatia USAF CT-43 crash and the Oklahoma City bombing.

-Jensen is the former Chairman of Kenyon International Emergency Services.
+Jensen is the former chairman of Kenyon International Emergency Services.
 He has directed and been involved in response and recovery efforts for numerous international large-scale crises, typically terrorist attacks, criminal and civil investigations, natural disasters, and countless transportation accidents – most involving large-scale loss of life.
 These have included complex events such as bombings in the UN Headquarters in Baghdad, 2002 Bali bombings, the September 11 attacks, seizure of the In Amenas gas plant, the 2015 Sousse attacks, the 2004 Indian Ocean earthquake and tsunami, the 2010 Haiti earthquake, Hurricane Katrina and multiple large-scale aircraft, rail and maritime disasters.